OctoConsulting/sam-design-system-challenge/README.md

 ## Issues Encountered

-### Minor Bugs
+### Minor Bugs and Limitations

 * The Formly multiselect 'templateOptions.label' isn't implemented.
 We had to use an accordion wrapper instead.
 * The `<sds-filter>` Reset All button doesn't always clear all the inputs.
 It should empty all text inputs, and uncheck any checked items -- not reset them to the state they were in when the page loaded.
 * The pagination component cannot be set to page size 10.
 It can only be set to page sizes of 25/50/100.
+  * The prototype is using public FOUO API, and it does not support specifying the number of results, so this feature is not working.
-* An output event on 'Reset All' clicked for `<sds-filter>` would be helpful as clients might want different behavior on that click
+* An output event on 'Reset All' clicked for `<sds-filter>` would be helpful as clients might want different behavior on that click.
 * The current `<sds-search>` throws JS error when attempting to search with empty search text

 ### Major Bugs / Difficulties